 - 5:00 PM – A game of Ultimate Frisbee, a walk into town, some leisure reading on your porch—or maybe tonight you’re on for dinner duty.

 - 6:00 PM – Dinnertime!
 What’ll it be: chicken, wild rice, and home-baked bread, or fresh fish and veggies from the farmer’s market?

-- 7:30 PM – Off to Sturges Cottage to study, meet with your lab partner at the MSC, or maybe just watch a movie—Master and Commander or The Perfect Storm?
+- 7:30 PM – Off to the CMSC to study, meet with your lab partner, or maybe go to Sturges Cottage to watch a movie—Master and Commander or The Perfect Storm?

 - 7:00 AM – Time to get up!
-Get ready for the day and have a quick breakfast before we meet up as a group and walk to Cannery Row
+Have a quick breakfast before we meet up as a group and walk to Cannery Row.

 - 8:30 AM – A collection of lectures from faculty and staff while gazing out on the Pacific Ocean from Cannery Row: